-Banning Veterinary Hospital provides emergency and urgent veterinary care for cats, dogs and exotic pets during our regular clinic hours and late-night urgent care hours.
+Banning Veterinary Hospital provides urgent and emergency veterinary care for cats, dogs and exotic pets during our regular clinic hours and late-night urgent care hours.
 It's always best to contact us in advance if you can, but we understand that in emergency situations that's not always possible.

 If we are unable to fit your pet into our schedule, we recommend that you visit the after-hours emergency vet location shown above.